sine2pi/Maxfactor/README.md

 MaxFactor

-└── Combines all above features with a couple unique twists.
+└── Combines all above features with a couple unique twists. (and fam)

 ###   Key Features